 Halloween is a fun time for most of us, as we all indulge in parties, sweets, dressing up and fun!
-However, your pet may see this celebration in a different way to you.
-Here are some tips to keep your pet safe and happy, this All Hallows Eve.
+However, your pet may see this celebration as a frightening time.
+Here are the top 10 tips that you need to know to keep your pets safe this Halloween!

 Keep pets away from the front door